wtrocki/rhmap_nginx_proxy/README.md

 DNS server that would be used to retrieve ips.
 For internal networks you would need to specify your local DNS server.

-> ROOT_REDIRECT_URL `optional`
+> ROOT_REDIRECT_URL `required`

-Full url that would be used when proxing without path (just hostname).
-For example: `https://yourdomain.net` You can redirect to any internal website that would be used as main website for nginx domain.
+Redirect url to the core platform for app init purposes